-An RP/PVP guild that’s been a pillar of activity on The Venture Co.-US server since 2006, the Blacktooth Grin is a vicious Horde RP-PVP guild!
-With a long and storied history, the Blacktooth Grin’s mission has been unchanging: to bring the fight to the Alliance, when-ever and where-ever they show themselves.
+The Blacktooth Grin is a vicious Horde clan with a long and storied history.
+For over a decade, our mission has been unchanging: we bring the fight to the Alliance, whenever and wherever they show themselves.

 You hear the distant drums, beating like dying hearts in the gray-green fog of the Black Morass; or, what remains of it.
 Stretched out between you and the distant sea, this bone-strewn Swamp of Sorrows holds many secrets.
 A narrow mountain pass, littered with sun-bleached skeletons, crawls down into that hungry fog.
 Spiders skitter and scrape their hacksaw kneecaps in the vine-wrapped Cyprus groves, and serpents coil and slither in the muck.
 You descend along the road, the lifeless gray of Deadwind Pass behind you, into the Sorrowmurk.

 The fog inches up your leg, thick as a dying breath in Winterspring, and the drums rage on in the distance.
 Honor beats and the rattle of axes on shields sound out in that din.
 Cries of pain and rage, and frenzied roars of laughter echo through the murk, and bog beasts slog at the edge of your vision!
 What madness calls this home?!
 What madness rejects the strength and safety of Orgrimmar?
 Your journey here began with a sickening, jolting voyage over the ocean from Kalimdor, with plague and panic gripping the crew and cargo, leaving you stranded in the goblin port city of the far south.